-Vegan Lentil and Vegetable Hotpot with Hello Fresh
+Vegan Lentil and Vegetable Hotpot (Dairy free, Gluten free)

 Ever looked at a recipe as an allergy sufferer and thought you’d love to try it but its full of all the things you can’t eat?
 Despair no more, as I share how I adapted one recipe to make it suitable for everyone around our dinner table!
 It’s actually very easy and just a case of switching out a few ingredients.